ABA Certificate Differences: A Comprehensive Guide

 RBT: Registered Behavior Technician

-Best for: U.S.-based professionals working in regions where BACB credentials are required
+Best for: U.S.-based professionals (and select countries) where BACB credentials are required

-• Must be supervised by a BCBA or BCaBA
+• Requires supervision by a BCBA or BCaBA

 Requirements: